Caleb-Wishart/UQ-Course-Planner/README.md

 # UQ-Course-Planner
 W.I.P.
-Script to map out the prerequisites for each course
+Script to map out the prerequisites for each Course